 “What’s wrong?”
 He asked when he saw my scared expression.

-I don’t know why I was freaking out so much.
+I didn't know why I was freaking out so much.
 I just had a bad feeling something horrible was going to happen.

 My last thought was of Asher before I passed out.

 Rogue.
-A damn rogue was in my territory, at my pack house.
+A damn rogue was on my territory, at my pack house.
 What the hell did she want?

-Once Liza was safely inside I walked up to the rogue.
+Once Liza was safely inside I walked up to the wolf.

 “Shift.”
 I commanded.